 For best results, there is one product I've found that contains ALL of the above: EltaMD Barrier Renewal Complex.

 Maybe you have all the right products to banish dry skin—but you're applying them in the wrong order in your routine.

 The biggest pitfall is with oils.

-One school of thought is that oils should be applied before creams so they can absorb better into the skin.
-There are even many so-called "serums," which are actually oils—like this one and this one—with instructions to apply them on bare skin.
+One school of thought is that oils should go on before creams so they can "absorb better" into your skin.
+There are even so-called serums (like this one) that are actually oils, and come with instructions to apply them on bare skin.

-I'm not really a fan of this method since oils, with their occlusive properties, tend to sit on the top layer of your skin and form a barrier.
-So any cream you layer over them may not fully penetrate, and you won't get the moisture your skin needs.
+I'm not a fan of doing this because oils, with their occlusive properties, don't deliver any moisture and tend to form a barrier on top of your skin.
+So any cream you layer over them may not fully penetrate, and you won't get the hydration your skin needs.

-If you do want to try an oil first, I would recommend squalane, since it has the thinnest texture and is very fast-absorbing.
-(Again, I love Indie Lee Squalane Facial Oil.)
-But you only want to use a small amount, ideally on damp skin so that it has some moisture to trap.
+If you do want to try an oil first, I would recommend a squalane like Indie Lee Squalane Facial Oil, since it has the thinnest texture.
+But only use a small amount, and ideally on damp skin so that it has some water to trap.

 Otherwise, the general "rule" is to apply your hydrators in order of thinnest to thickest texture, with watery formulations going on before creamy ones, and oils as your last step.

 The most unexpected cause of dry skin is that you might be using too much moisturizer.

 That's right—some dermatologists and facialists believe that moisturizer is only necessary for the 10-15% of the population with genetically dry skin (often accompanied by eczema or atopic dermatitis).